Care home technology is changing the future

-Back in June we shared some insight into how we think Covid-19 will change the skills needed in social care, with technology driving much of the developments in care homes out of simple necessity to safeguard residents during the pandemic while maintaining family contact.
-In fact, we have reported the many examples of homes using technology in innovative ways throughout lockdown across our social channels and in our regular ‘Good News Review’ mailers (if you don’t receive these, email email@example.com to be added to the mailing list and have uplifting industry stories sent direct to your inbox).
-But as the country continues to reopen and attempts are made to ‘return to normal’, will we ever go back to caring as we know it, or will care home technology remain in place?
+Back in 2022 we shared some insight into how we think Covid-19 will impact care homes and change the skills needed in social care.
+With technology driving much of the developments in care homes out of simple necessity to safeguard residents during the pandemic while maintaining family contact.
+In fact, we have reported the many examples of homes using technology in innovative ways throughout lockdown across our social channels.

 According to a recent analysis by carehome.co.uk, tech is here to stay, and staff and residents alike are embracing it.